WIDA Screener for Kindergarten: Answers to frequently asked questions

 - What if I have a student who’s Deaf, hard of hearing, blind or has low vision, is non-verbal, or has another disability that might make it difficult to take all four domains?
 Students who are deaf or hard of hearing can generally participate in the Reading and Writing tests.
 Students who use speech reading may also be able to access the Listening test.
 For more information:

-- refer to the Accessibility and Accommodations Supplement when selecting accommodations.
+- refer to the Accessibility and Accommodations Manual when selecting accommodations.

 - always refer to your member/state page for state-specific guidance on English language proficiency assessment accommodations policies.